aaemnnosttv/silk-docs/term-models.md

 $eventType = EventType::fromWpTerm($term);
 ```

+> From here on, we will refer to `$eventType` as an instance variable for a term model, but the variable name could of course be anything.

 All of the above methods will throw relevant exceptions if a term cannot be found by the given criteria, or if the taxonomy does not exist.

 ### Exceptions